Shin Megami Tensei: Digital Devil Saga: Gameplay

+Characters gain Karma after a battle is finished, raising their levels.
 Each time a character's experience level raises, they receive stat boosts.
 While the protagonist can assign stat points at will, the other main characters each have certain specializations.
 Money is also dropped, which can be used to buy supplies from merchants.
 Atma is gained after each battle, but a greater amount is gained from eating enemies.
 If an enemy is "frightened", the amount of Atma is further increased.
 Characters can also be afflicted with a status ailment if they overeat.
 In Digital Devil Saga 2, special Karma Ring items can be assigned to characters to grant stat boosts.
-Fitting different gems dropped from defeated enemies granting specific stat boosts and effects.
+Fitting different gems dropped from defeated enemies grant specific stat boosts and effects.
 Effects range from granting free status buffs on the player party to casting ailments on enemies.
 Importing save data from the first game enables some skills and abilities learned during the first game to be transferred to the characters that learned them.

 Synopsis

 Setting and characters

 The first Digital Devil Saga takes place in the Junkyard, a combat simulator program where it always rains.
-Throughout the story, a conflict takes place between six tribes: the Embryon, Vanguards, Solids, Maribel, Brutes and Wolves.
-Each tribe holds a particular territory, and initially are devoid of emotions: the only common ground is a great tower at the Junkyard's center called the Karma Temple, which acts as a meeting place for all the tribe leaders.
+Throughout the story, a conflict takes place between six tribes: the Embryon, Vanguards, Solids, Maribel, Brutes and Wolves and the territories held by them: Muladhara, Svasdhisthana, Anahata, Manipura, Ajna, Vishuddha.
+The only common ground is a great tower at the Junkyard's center called the Karma Temple in Sahasrara, which acts as a meeting place for all the tribe leaders.
 The following game is set on Earth, which has been devastated by a phenomenon known as the "Black Sun", a manifestation of God's anger.
 The survivors of humanity are ruled by the Karma Society.

 The main protagonists of the Digital Devil Saga duology are silent protagonist Serph (サーフ, Sāfu), leader of the Embryon; and Sera (セラ), a woman who can commune with God.
 The other Embryon are the kind Argilla (アルジラ, Arujira); the hot-tempered Heat (ヒート, Hīto) the light-hearted Cielo (シエロ, Shiero); and the highly logical Gale (ゲイル, Geiru).
 The main antagonist is Angel (エンジェル, Enjeru), who is Sera's intersexual biological parent.
 In Digital Devil Saga 2, two new main characters are introduced: Roland, the alcoholic leader of the Lokapala resistance group; and Madame Margot Cuvier, head of the Karma Society.
 All the main characters barring Cuvier become infected with the demon virus, a condition that causes them to turn into demonic beings and lust after human flesh.